sogaiu/tree-sitter-clojure/doc/dev-notes.md

   state](https://github.com/tree-sitter/tree-sitter/issues/930) for
   some time.

-## Some tree-sitter Version Highlights
+## Some `tree-sitter` Version Highlights

+Note that these versions refer to the command line program, not necessarily the library (though they might be close in many cases).

 * Unreleased
   * [Add setting TREE_SITTER_DEBUG in the test subcommand](https://github.com/tree-sitter/tree-sitter/commit/c7d431b53ed6e7b08d73d237cba960da1d437e62)